 Lincoln University prohibits discrimination on the basis of sex, including sexual harassment, in education programs and activities.
 Title IX protects individuals from harassment connected to any of the academic, educational, extracurricular, athletic, and other programs, activities or employment of schools, regardless of the location.
-Title IX protects both males and females from sexual harassment by any school employee, student, and a non-employee third party.
+Title IX protects all individuals from sexual harassment by any school employee, student, and a non-employee third party.
+This policy applies equally to all students and employees regardless of the sex, gender, sexual orientation, gender identity, or gender expression of any of the individuals involved.
+No officer, employee, or agent of an institution participating in any program under this title shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities under any provision of this policy.